-Name Farm Name

-Address Farm NumberOPID #

-Field(s)

-Phone # Tract #

-Primary C Considerations

-(1) Agricultural non-point source pollution ranking of the

-(High = 5, Medium = 3, Low = 0)

-Or - Exception for serious animal waste, groundwater, or gully erosion concerns (Rank from 1 through 5 based upon the amount, and type of anticipated NPS pollution contributed)

-(2) Candidate is located within an identified NPS impaired waters drainage area and thus shall be prioritized for funding of practices that reduce the identified impairment type.

-Within an Impairment Type area { }

-(2 points if yes, 0 if no)

-And addressing the impairment cause of
+(1) Agricultural non-point source pollution ranking of the (High = 5, Medium = 3, Low =0) Or - Exception for serious animal waste, groundwater, or gully erosion concerns (Rank from 1 through 5 based upon the amount, and type of anticipated NPS pollution contributed) (2) Candidate is located within an identified NPS impaired waters drainage area and thus shall be prioritized for funding of practices that reduce the identified impairment type.
+Within an Impairment Type area (2 points if yes, 0 if no) And addressing the impairment cause of concern { } (2 points if yes, 0 if no) (3) At least 1/3 HEL (5 if 1/3 HEL, 0 if not HEL) (4) Priority NWBD hydrologic unit (yes =3, no = 0) { } Number: The District's priority hydrologic units in ranked order are: (5) Total points toward primary considerations

-concern

-(3) At least 1/3 HEL (5 if 1/3 HEL, 0 if not HEL)

-(4) Priority NWBD hydrologic unit (yes =3, no = 0)

-Number:

-The District's priority hydrologic units in ranked order are:

-(5) Total points toward primary considerations

-Second dary Considerations or District Priorities (Rate significance from 1-4)
+Secondary Considerations or District Priorities (Rate significance from 1-4)

-(1) Practice will protect source water for a public water supply
+(1) Practice will protect source water for a public water supply { } x 4 =

 Reasons for rate significance:

-(2) Groundwater concerns
+(2) Groundwater concerns { } x 3=

 Specify:

 These may include sinkholes, highly permeable soils, presence of wellheads or similar considerations.

-(3) Animal Waste concerns
+(3) Animal Waste concerns { } x 3=

 Reasons for rate significance:

 Number of (1,000 lb.) animal unit's waste that will be managed

 Number of Tons of animal waste to be stored and properly utilized

-(4) Erosion concerns
+(4) Erosion concerns $\{ \} x 2 =$

 Greater erosion rates based upon RUSLE 2 calculations will receive a higher

 rate significance. $>2T = 1$ points, $\leq 2T = 2$ points, $T = 3$ points

-(5) Acres to be implemented in plan
+(5) Acres to be implemented in plan \dots { } x 1=

 Actual =

-(6) A Conservation Plan for the entire tract or farm exists,

-(5 points if the plan already exists, 3 if it is to be developed, 0 if no Conservation Plan is anticipated.
+~ / A Conservation Plan for the entire tract or farm exists, (5 points if the plan already exists, 3 if it is to be developed, 0 if no Conservation Plan is anticipated.

 Existing (Date written:)

 To be developed

 Total points toward primary considerations

-Total S Score toward Secondary Considerations or District priorities =
+Total Score toward Secondary Considerations or District priorities =

-Works heet

-Compl eted by: Date: